reactjs/react.dev/beta/src/content/learn/thinking-in-react.md

 <Intro>

 React can change how you think about the designs you look at and the apps you build.
-Where once you might have seen a forest, after working with React, you will appreciate the individual trees.
-React makes it easier to think in design systems and UI states.
+When you build a user interface with React, you will first break it apart into pieces called *components.* Then, you will describe the different visual states for each of your components.
+Finally, you will connect your components together so that the data flows through them.
 In this tutorial, we'll guide you through the thought process of building a searchable product data table with React.

 </Intro>